UK will suspend tariffs on U.S. goods in bid to ease aircraft trade row

 The United States is seen as top of the British wish list, although talks with Trump's administration made only limited progress and it remains to be seen how highly President-elect Joe Biden will prioritise a deal.

+U.S. and European officials are meeting at a senior level to resolve the aircraft subsidies dispute, according to multiple sources familiar with the matter.

-Nevertheless, Truss said separate retaliatory tariffs on U.S. goods relating to a row over steel and aluminium would remain in place after Jan.
-1.
+Truss said separate tariffs on U.S. goods relating to a row over steel and aluminium would remain in place after Jan.
+1 to protect Britain's steel and aluminium industries.

 The United States in 2018 imposed tariffs on steel and aluminium coming from the EU, citing national security concerns.
 The EU, including Britain, retaliated with its own set of tariffs, arguing the U.S. concerns were unfounded.

-Truss said those measures would remain in place to protect Britain's steel and aluminium industries, although the government would consult with the sector to see if they could be better tailored to suit the British economy.
+Truss said the British government would consult with the steel and aluminium sector to see if the tariffs on U.S. goods could be better tailored to suit the British economy.

-"We are protecting our steel industry against illegal and unfair tariffs – and will continue to do so – but are also showing the U.S. we are serious about ending a dispute that benefits neither country," she said. ($1 = 0.7487 pounds)

 ((william.james@thomsonreuters.com; +44 207 542 3374; Reuters Messaging: william.james.thomsonreuters.com@reuters.net))